DevrexLabs/memstate-tutorial/README.md

  * Tweets are assigned unique int ids in an ever increasing sequence
  * Tweets are added to the users list of tweets
  * Tweets are added to the all tweets collection
- * Sequences of tweets have a maximum size of 100 (optional)
- * Follow users

 ## Task 3 : Adding command and queries